Barbara Leidich Piano Studio

 I belong to the Capital Area Chapter of PMTA which furthers the education of its members.
 You can research our Chapter with my name.Do you have a standard pricing system for your lessons?
 If so, please share the details here.

-Tuition is $20 per lesson, most months are $80 with some months having 5 weeks, $100.
+Tuition is $25 per half hour lesson, most months are $100 with some months having 5 weeks, $125.
+I also teach 45 minute and one hour lessons.
+Payment is adjusted according to time.
+I recommend adults to start with 45 minute lessons.
+I also recommend longer lessons to my more talented students.
 Payment is due at the first lesson of the month.
 I will reschedule a lesson if given enough notice.
 I am flexible up to a point, but I expect parents and students to respect my time.

 How did you get started teaching?

-I fell in love with the piano at age 5 and after 12 years of lessons decided to major in music.
-I received a B.S. degree in music education and taught elementary music in the Central Dauphin School District.
+I fell in love with the piano at age 5.
+I had 12 years of lessons before entering college to major in music.
+I received a B.S. degree in music education from West Chester University (then West Chester State College) and taught elementary music in the Central Dauphin School District for 3 years.
 I eventually decided to teach privately and started doing so in 1984.

 What types of students have you worked with?